Market Analysts see Newmont Corporation [NEM] falling to $69. Time to buy?

 Sponsored

-, Newmont Corporation (NYSE: NEM, TSX:NGT) announced the appointment of Dr. Emma FitzGerald and Mary Laschinger to its Board of Directors effective December 1, 2021.
+The Notes will be senior unsecured obligations of the Company and will rank equally with the Company’s existing and future unsecured senior debt and senior to the Company’s future subordinated debt.
+The Notes will be guaranteed on a senior unsecured basis by the Company’s subsidiary Newmont USA Limited.

-The stocks have a year to date performance of -7.50 percent and weekly performance of -2.03 percent.
-The stock has been moved at -25.08 percent over the last six months.
-The stock has performed 0.87 percent around the most recent 30 days and changed -3.67 percent over the most recent 3-months.
+The results of the trading session contributed to over 7181258 shares changing hands.
+Over the past one week, the price volatility of Newmont Corporation stands at 3.29% while the volatility over the past one month is 2.29%.

-If compared to the average trading volume of 5.90M shares, NEM reached to a volume of 6097224 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for NEM stock reached $43.38 billion, with 799.00 million shares outstanding and 796.55 million shares in the current float.
+Compared to the average trading volume of 6.09M shares, NEM reached a trading volume of 7181258 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 CIBC have made an estimate for Newmont Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 29, 2021.
 While these analysts kept the previous recommendation, KeyBanc Capital Markets raised their target price to Sector Weight.
 The new note on the price target was released on September 24, 2021, representing the official price target for Newmont Corporation stock.

-Newmont Corporation [NEM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.03.
-With this latest performance, NEM shares gained by 0.87% in over the last four-week period, additionally sinking by -25.08% over the last 6 months – not to mention a drop of -5.27% in the past year of trading.
+Newmont Corporation [NEM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.78.
+With this latest performance, NEM shares gained by 1.79% in over the last four-week period, additionally sinking by -20.16% over the last 6 months – not to mention a drop of -6.07% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Newmont Corporation [NEM] shares currently have an operating margin of +25.96 and a Gross Margin at +31.08.
 Newmont Corporation’s Net Margin is presently recorded at +23.35.